Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/STEP2_STRFRY.md

 sudo systemctl status runRouter.service
 ```

-To see if downloads are happening, check how many events are in strfry using `sudo strfry scan --count '{}'`
+To see if downloads are happening, check that the event count is increasing (should be a handful per minute) using a command like: `sudo strfry scan --count '{}'`

 Setup plugin: